elopezphy/Cognihack_DSX/README.md

 -  Sign up for the IBM Data Science Experience (using w3 credentials) and create a new project;
 -  Retrieve the **Acquire Valued Shoppers Challenge** data from the [Cognihack Box folder](https://ibm.ent.box.com/folder/25592156534);
 -  Import the data (in csv format) into the Data Science Experience as a 'data asset' (the transactions_subset.csv file will require decompression prior to upload);
+-  Create a new notebook, using the 'import from URL' option.
+Use the following URL: https://github.ibm.com/Stuart-Lynn/cognihack_dsx/edit/master/cognihack_datascience_participant.ipynb
--  Make sure that you are using a Spark 2.0 kernel and Python 2.x; and
+-  Make sure the notebook is configured to use a Spark 2.0 kernel and Python 2.x; and
 -  Create a [Watson Machine Learning Service](https://console.ng.bluemix.net/catalog/services/ibm-watson-machine-learning/) instance (a free plan is offered).